-Footnote on Companionship/Loneliness: This also explains why playing games with other people is almost universally much more fun than single-player.
+Footnote on Companionship/Loneliness: This also accounts for playing games with other people being almost universally much more fun than single-player.

 Footnote on Exhilaration/Restlessness: This shows itself in a lot of ways, including getting to the climax of a good game or story, being on a large team and/or playing with stakes in a competition, and I think the enjoyment of spectating a prestigious tournament or similar is also a form.
 It can also show itself in more meaningful ways, such as playing an important role in one's real-world cause (although most people have little to no experience with that, myself included).

 Footnote on Admiration/Disgust: The concept of "ideals" is one that took me a long time to pin down.
 I think it's "what you'd will if you didn't have a personal stake in it".
-So by this token you can admire someone for being closer to your ideals than you, whereas back when I just called it "other wills in accord with self", I couldn't understand how that was possible.
+So that's why you can admire someone for being closer to your ideals than you, whereas back when I just called it "other wills in accord with self", I couldn't understand how that was possible.

-Footnote on Validation/Embarrassment: A lot of things about human behavior and psychology are explained by this.
+Footnote on Validation/Embarrassment: A lot of things are accounted for by this.

-It's embarrassing to receive a compliment, condolescence or similar social idiom and not know how to respond.
-This is because we're worried that we'll be seen as rude or ungrateful.
+How compliments, condolescences or similar social idioms are often emarrassing to the socially inept (which I'm certainly one of).
+It's our fear of being seen as rude or ungrateful.
 This is supported by my experience that the effect is less pronounced or gone entirely when the onlookers are people whose opinion you don't care much about, or who you know will understand that you're just having trouble finding a tactful response.

 The general concepts of "dignity" or "formality" are often a form of this.
-For example, slouching while receiving grim news shows disrespect.
-The principle of purity is behind this; such things have moral value through the feelings they project, affecting everyone present.
+For example, slouching is a sign of comfort and so doing it while receiving grim news is irreverent.
 Everyone understands reverence on a conscientious level and so it affects their emotions even if they consciously deny that it has moral value.
-Similarly, if a heated argument takes place while eating, ceasing to eat while making your point is dignified.
+Similarly, if a heated argument takes place while eating, ceasing to eat while making your point gives you an air of dignity.

 Of course, losing an argument or being the last one to solve a puzzle is often embarrassing, because it makes you appear less intelligent, and everyone wishes they were intelligent.